Big-Life-Lab/PHES-ODM/metadata.md

 ## Measurement (Measurement.csv) <span id="Measurement"><span>

-Results for a measurement of a single property of SARS-CoV-2 wastewater test, for either a viral region or wastewater treatment plant.
+Measurement result (ie. single variable) of a potentially positive SARS-CoV-2 wastewater sample.

--   **uID**: (Primary key) Unique identification for measurement table.
+-   **uID**: (Primary key) Unique identifier within the measurement table.

--   **ID**: Unique identification for a given analysis, where analysis means you performed all steps needed to get the measurement, but measurements are not independent.
+-   **ID**: Unique identifier for a given analysis, where analysis means you performed all steps needed to get the measurement, but measurements are not independent.

--   **sample.ID**: (Foreign key) Links with the identified sample.
+-   **sample.ID**: (Foreign key) Links with the identified Sample.

 -   **lab.ID**: (Foreign key) Links with the identified Lab that performed the analysis.

--   **assay.ID**: (Foreign key) Links with the AssayMethod table used to perform the analysis.
+-   **assay.ID**: (Foreign key) Links with the AssayMethod used to perform the analysis.

--   **analysisDate**: Date the data was analyzed in the lab.
+-   **analysisDate**: Date the measurement was performed in the lab.

--   **reportDate**: Data the data was reported.
+-   **reportDate**: Date the data was reported.
 One sampleID may have updated reports based on updates to assay method or reporting standard.
 In this situation, use the original `sampleID` but updated `measurementID`, `reportDate` and `assayID` (if needed).

 -   **fractionAnalyzed**: Faction of the sample that is analyzed.